Kapscoder/My_coding/README.md

 # My_coding
-This is java code.
+This is java code for Tic Tac Toe
 <br>
-author kapil
+Author kapil wavale